daviddarnes/david.darn.es/_posts/2017-03-06-what-do-we-look-for-in-a-cms.md

 image: "/images/cms-header.jpg"
 ---

 Back in March 2015 I attempted to build [Bread.li](https://bread.li), a site dedicated to providing valuable information on a wide range of CMSs.
-Without going into too much detail, I failed to complete it and now it's a half baked project 😢.
+Without going into too much detail, I failed to complete it and now it's a half baked project :cry:.

 So what went wrong?
 Well I think it's down to where I started.
 I began with the build rather than what the purpose of the site, which is something that often happens when we pick a CMS. **We look at the development benefits over how the CMS will be actually used.**